dpwspoon/ry.java/README.md

-# ry.java
-Reaktivity for Java Tool
+# Reaktivity for Java Tool